Skip to main content

 When Unchecked (Default)

-• The “Allow items to qualify for multiple offers” checkbox is unchecked
+• The “Exclude items already used to qualify for another offer” checkbox is unchecked

 • Items that qualified for Offer A cannot qualify for Offer B